|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 A fundamental issue with PIF is use of liberated high energy protons from the D-He-3 reaction for plasma heating.

 Micro Fusion is a technology that provides a means of generating low temperature nuclear heat in relatively small amounts.
 Micro Fusion is a distributed heat production technology that is potentially useful for enhancing on-farm methanol production.
 However, Micro Fusion net consumes helium-3.
-Helium-3 is rare and expensive and is also required for detection of neutrons emitted during illicit transport of fissile materials.
+Helium-3 is rare and expensive and is also required for other applications such as low temperature physics and detection of neutrons emitted during illicit transport of fissile materials.

 It will take major technical and educational efforts to convert Plasma Impact Fusion and/or Micro Fusion from laboratory curiosities into practical energy source technologies suitable for widespread use.
 Even when He-3 becomes more available there are serious questions as to whether fusion reactors can economically compete with fast neutron reactors.